adlopp/cart-api/README.md

 Once all the dependencies are installed, the person can run the project using the scripts defined in the package.json file.

 3. **$npm run dev**
 This will open the web application in your browser but you will need to have the API of the application running in order to get the data from the database.
-You can find the API repository [here](https://github.com/adlopp/cart-api)